Stefan Langerman: Research

 Langerman's research is primarily in computational geometry.
 Known for novel and often playful results such as "Wrapping the Mozartkugel" which earned him the moniker of a computational chocolatier, Langerman has made a number of scientific advances in fields as diverse as musical similarity, polycube unfolding, computational archaeology, and protein folding.
 Langerman's work in data structures includes the co-invention of the queap and the introduction of the notion of retroactive data structures, a generalization of the concept of a persistent data structure.
 He is the author or more than 240 publications, and has led scientific missions with other western scientists to collaborate with colleagues in North Korea.

 Family

-Langerman is also the founder of Langerman SPRL, a Belgian colored-diamond company based on the collection of Langerman's father Arthur Langerman, a dealer of colored diamonds who is also noted as an author and as a collector of anti-semitic posters.
+Langerman is also the founder of Langerman SPRL, a Belgian colored-diamond company based on the collection of Langerman's father Arthur Langerman, a dealer of colored diamonds who is also noted as a collector of anti-semitic materials.

 He is the co-author with his father of a paper on Morpion solitaire, written jointly with another father-and-son pair, Martin Demaine and Erik Demaine.
 Both Stefan Langerman and his father are members of the Board of Trustees of the Arthur Langerman Foundation, a non-profit organization based in Berlin, which makes its founder’s unique collection of visual antisemitica available for research, educational and exhibition purposes.